tshepang/blog/content/computing/tools I use all the time.rst

   - nautilus
   - file-roller

+* Liferea__: would not be using this had it not been for Google Reader shutdown, but am glad they did cuz I like the tool, ugly and unkool as it is
 * Evince: PDF reading
 * Quod Libet: audio player
 * Thunderbird: I prefer Evolution, but it gave me some issues I don't remember